 Each of the auto messages can be set to be active or inactive.
 If an auto message is set to be inactive, it will not be sent, even if the event that is meant to trigger it occurs.

-In order to provide a consistent, relevant visitor experience, brands are able to customize Automatic Messages by skill.
+To provide a consistent, relevant visitor experience, brands can customize Automatic Messages by skill.
 This is particularly useful for brands operating across different lines of business and for consumers using different devices or channels to communicate with the brand.

 For example, a visitor on a brand’s clothing pages may be greeted with “Thank you for messaging us.
 One of our fashion consultants will be right with you.”, while a visitor to their homeware area will receive the message “Thank you for messaging us.
 One of our home and garden specialists will be right with you.”

 Auto messages can also be disabled for selected skills.

 Automatic messages are supported in all visitor languages.
 For each message, there is the default text for each of the languages, which can be edited.
 As mentioned above, for each skill the message can also be different for each of the languages.

 For the connectors (SMS, Facebook, Google My Business, Line, etc.) only one language can be supported per account.
 This language is the default consumer language (this is defined.
 Multiple languages will be supported in the future as part of campaigns for messaging for connectors.

 The language of the conversation (and hence the auto-messages) is determined at the beginning of the conversation and does not change mid-conversation.
 E.g. if the agent starts a conversation on the web, with French engagements, and continues the conversation in-app when the phone’s language is English, the auto messages will appear in French.
 Automatic messages are available for both chat and messaging.
 For more information, read the Automatic Messages for messaging configuration guide.